loveryanmuch/SQL-Project/starting_with_questions.md

 **Question 5: Can we summarize the impact of revenue generated from each city/country?**

 SQL Queries:
-SELECT
+SELECT                       -- select the three columns
     "country",
     SUM("productPrice" * "productQuantity") AS total_revenue,
     SUM("time") AS total_time
-FROM
-    all_sessions AS a
+FROM all_sessions AS a       -- specify the data from 'all_sessions"table WHERE
-WHERE
-    a."country" IS NOT NULL
-    AND a."country" != 'not available in demo dataset' AND "productPrice" IS NOT NULL
-    AND "productQuantity" IS NOT NULL
-    AND "time" IS NOT NULL
+    a."country" IS NOT NULL                            -- filter out NULL data in 'country' columns AND a."country" != 'not available in demo dataset' -- filter out 'not available in demo dataset' data AND "productPrice" IS NOT NULL                     -- filter out NULL data in 'productPrice' columns AND "productQuantity" IS NOT NULL                  -- filter out NULL data in 'productQuantity' columns AND "time" IS NOT NULL                             -- filter out NULL data in 'time' columns
-GROUP BY
+GROUP BY                                               -- make gorup the results by the 'country'columns
     a."country"
-ORDER BY
+ORDER BY                                               -- list by country name in alphabetically.
     total_time DESC;